asosgaming/sinusbot/README.md

 ------------------------UPDATES---------------------------

+11 May 2018 : Updated Docker Image
+    - Upgraded to Latest Version of Sinusbot
+    - Upgraded to latest TS3 Client Version 3.1.9

 21 March 2018 : Updated Docker Image
     - Upgraded to Latest Version of Sinusbot
     - Upgraded to latest TS3 Client Version 3.1.8